dustinreed-info/aws-python-tools/README.md

 Web-sync has the following features:

-- Adds/Removes tags from bucket.
+- Adds/Removes tags from s3 buckets and CloudFront Distributions.
 - Create bucket and configure static website.
 - Creates Route53 DNS Hosted Zone.and configures Alias record to point CloudFront or S3.
 - Deploys CloudFront CDN to distribute website hosted in s3.